girder/girder/README.md

 ## Install

 Requires node/npm to install.
-Before you can build the project, you must have the grunt command line utilities installed, so run this once:
+Before you can build the project, you must have the grunt command line utilities installed, so run the following commands once:

     npm install -g grunt grunt-cli

-Then cd into the root of the repository and type:
+Then cd into the root of the repository and run:

     npm install